trustiva/StockTrack/replit.md

 ## Overview

-FreelanceAuto is a full-stack web application designed to automate freelance proposal generation and project discovery.
-The platform helps freelancers streamline their workflow by automatically finding relevant projects across multiple freelancing platforms and generating personalized proposals using AI.
+FreelanceAuto is a comprehensive full-stack automation platform for freelancers that provides real platform integrations, automated project discovery, AI-powered proposal generation, and complete project management.
+The platform automatically finds and applies to relevant projects across multiple freelancing platforms (Upwork, Freelancer, Fiverr), generates personalized proposals using AI, and provides real-time notifications and advanced analytics.

 ## User Preferences